Meet Our Team

 Led by Laurel Anderson, L.C.S.W., Cascade Health’s staff includes licensed mental health professionals.
 Most members of our team have more than 20 years experience providing mental health services in our community.

 Laurel Anderson, LCSW, has been a clinical social worker for over 27 years.
 She feels she has found her “calling” in social work and is glad to have a career that has sustained her passion and interest for all these years.
 She believes that “listening and providing the support and encouragement to help people make the changes they want to see in their lives is hugely rewarding.”
 Laurel has worked in many areas of social work including mental health, child welfare, adoptions, medical social work and hospice.
-Her role as manager of Cascade Behavioral Health & DIRECTION EAP has allow her to think about the mental health needs of our community, collaborate, and network with other community providers.
+Her role as manager of Cascade Behavioral Health & EAP has allowed her to think about the mental health needs of our community, collaborate, and network with other community providers.

 Laurel has two children who are in their early twenties and finding their way in the world.
 She enjoys gardening, cooking, traveling, walking along the river, being at the coast and spending time with family and friends.

 Tom founded Lane County’s first employee assistance program in the early 1980s and has since devoted his career to workplace health and safety.
 His clinical specialties include treating the variety of problems that can impair job performance; depression, anxiety, stress and anger management, life and work transitions, career development, relationship conflicts, substance abuse, and grief and loss.
 Dr. Fauria has trained behavioral health specialists in critical incident stress interventions, substance abuse assessment, and ethics associated with employee assistance program (EAP) practice.
 He consults with companies to develop drug-free workplaces and violence prevention policies.
-He joined the DIRECTION team in 2009 to continue his commitment to working with employers to promote safety and healthy workplace behavior that reduce risk and increase profitability.
+He joined the Cascade Behavioral Health & EAP team in 2009 to continue his commitment to working with employers to promote safety and healthy workplace behavior that reduce risk and increase profitability.

 Ann has practiced clinical social work for 25 years.
 She began her career in Boulder Colorado working with chronic pain and mild brain injury clients.
 She has experience with young adults, adults and seniors.
 She has been a contributing member of multi disciplinary teams responsible for direct service and program development.
 Work settings include inpatient psychiatric hospitals, mental health centers, addiction recovery centers and the justice system.
 She skilled in treating trauma, addiction, depression, anxiety and life transitions.
 Ann moved to Eugene Oregon in 2015 and began working with Cascade Health in 2016.